henrikklarup/sw6-2012/tags/How to install/Readme.txt

 5. On the device navigate to the "GIRAF Installer" folder and install the APK file.

-6. Click "Istaller" and Accept all five applications.
+6. Click "Installer" and accept all five applications.

 7. On the device open OasisApp to insert Test Data - With "Tilføj Test Data".